Brent Waltz

 Darryl Brent Waltz Jr. (born September 7, 1973) is an American politician and businessman.
 He served in the Indiana Senate from 2005 to 2017, representing southern Marion County and northern Johnson County which comprise the 36th Senate District of Indiana following his defeat of Senate Finance Chairman Larry Borst in the May 2004 Republican primary election.
 His investment banking company, The Baron Group, Inc., specializes in mergers, acquisitions, and capitalization of small to midsize private companies in the transportation and manufacturing industries.
 In 2016 Waltz announced he would not seek reelection in order to run for Indiana's 9th congressional district being vacated by Congressman Todd Young.
 Waltz was unsuccessful in this campaign and subsequently indicted for violating federal campaign finance law.

 Early life

-Darryl Brent Waltz Jr. was born in Indianapolis, Indiana on September 7, 1973 to Darryl Brent Waltz, Sr. and Geraldine Chaney Waltz.
+Waltz was born in Indianapolis, Indiana, on September 7, 1973, to Darryl Brent Waltz Sr. and Geraldine Chaney Waltz.
 He is an only child.
 His father was a senior vice president of an Indiana savings and loan.
 Waltz graduated from Center Grove High School in 1992 as a National Merit Scholar.
 At 16, he became an Eagle Scout with bronze, silver, and gold palms.
 After high school, he attended Wabash College where he completed his degree as a history major with a minor in political science in 31/2 years.